 Walking supports mobility not only through distance, but through how the body moves while walking.

 Changes in pace, direction, and surface gently challenge balance and coordination.
-These variations help keep walking adaptable — which matters when navigating stairs, curbs, or uneven ground.
+Turning your head while walking, stepping around objects, or walking on slightly varied terrain helps keep movement adaptable — which matters when navigating stairs, curbs, or uneven ground.

-Health organizations that focus on aging well often emphasize walking as a foundation because it reinforces movements used in daily life.
+Organizations that focus on aging well often emphasize walking because it reinforces movements used in daily life.

 CDC: Physical Activity for Older Adults